Lhc0623/lhc0623.github.io/_pages/about.md

 ## Bio

 Currently, I am a senior engineer at GienTech.
-Prior to that, I worked at Huawei's 2012 Lab (Hangzhou), Zhejiang Lab and Tencent Games.
+Prior to that, I worked at Huawei's 2012 Lab, Zhejiang Lab and Tencent Games.
 I got my master (2019) and bachelor (2016) degree from Renmin University of China.

 ## Research Interests